Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Empirical evaluation

 \textit{Results.} In \cref{fig: pretrain comparison} we find that ``SimCLR-Rank + SimSiam'' performs equal to or better than SimCLR-Rank and SimSiam across many different percentages of labeled query groups.
 While the combined model does not uniformly dominate across all labeled query group percentages, it is a promising first step towards a single unified method for unsupervised pretraining in ranking.

-\textbf{(3) Full finetuning outperforms linear probing.} Linear probing is a popular finetuning strategy in text and image domains, where it produces good results \citep{chen2021exploring, chen2020simple, peters2019tune, kumar2022fine}. \kkt{We next compare it with the full finetuning strategy in tabular LTR.}
+\textbf{(3) Full finetuning outperforms linear probing.} Linear probing is a popular finetuning strategy in text and image domains, where it produces good results \citep{chen2021exploring, chen2020simple, peters2019tune, kumar2022fine}.
+We next compare it with the full finetuning strategy in tabular LTR.

-\textit{Methodology.} We use the methodology from \cref{sec:all pretrain comparisons} to compare three finetuning strategies: linear probing (LP), full-finetuning (FF), and multilayer probing (MP) for SimSiam and SimCLR-Rank.
+\textit{Methodology.} We use the methodology from \cref{sec:all pretrain comparisons} to compare 3 finetuning strategies: linear probing (LP), full-finetuning (FF), and multilayer probing (MP) for SimSiam and SimCLR-Rank.
 MP tunes a 3-layer MLP head on top of the frozen pretrained embeddings.
-More experimental details are provided in \cref{app:exp-details}.
+Experimental details are in \cref{app:exp-details}.

 \textit{Results.} \Cref{tab:ff-or-lp} provides results on MSLRWEB30K dataset.
 We find that in terms of NDCG of both SimCLR-Rank and SimSiam, LP is the worst and FF is the best.
 Interestingly, MP comes as a close second in SimCLR-Rank, but it performs poorly on SimSiam.
 Our results on other datasets are similar (\cref{app:lp-vs-ff}).
 We thus recommend full fine-tuning as a stable and performant strategy.
+To explain the above observations, we we can look again at the t-SNE projections of the embeddings generated by the SimSiam and SimCLR-Rank encoders (pretrained using the zeros augmentation with $p=0.1$ to remove augmentation choice as a confounding factor, finetuned on 0.1\% of the data) and the pre-final layer of a model trained only on 0.1\% of the data on a randomly sampled 1000 samples from the full training set \pcref{fig: tsne plots for set1 yahoo}.

-To explain the above observations, we we can look again at the t-SNE projections of the embeddings generated by the SimSiam and SimCLR-Rank encoders and the pre-final layer of a fully supervised DL model trained a randomly sampled 1000 samples from the full training set \pcref{fig: tsne plots for set1 yahoo}.
 These plots offer the following explanations for the two phenomena.
 (1) The embeddings produced by the SimSiam/SimCLR-Rank are not sorted by relevance score in the projection space, unlike the fully supervised encoder.
 This suggests that a linear ranker cannot use the pretrained embeddings to predict the true relevance labels.
 (2) MP works better for SimCLR-Rank than SimSiam because SimCLR-Rank's embeddings are more evenly spread out (less collapsed) than those of SimSiam.
 This allows an MLP trained on the SimCLR-Rank embeddings to distinguish the items with different relevance labels.